Participant recruitment strategies in research

 A key component of using AI ethically is acknowledging it effectively in written work.
 It is important to highlight, though, that if we are going to require students to demonstrate AI literacy, including the accurate acknowledgement of the use of AI tools, we need to teach it in our units and also assess it accurately.
 In my units, I teach students that an acknowledgement should include the name of the AI used, a description of how it was used (including the prompt used where appropriate), and an explanation of how the information was then adapted in the final version of the document.
 I also provide students with the example below so that they can see how an acknowledgement is used in practice.

 I acknowledge that I used ChatGPT (OpenAI, https://chat.openai.com/) in this assignment to improve my written expression quality and generate summaries of the six articles I used in the annotated bibliography section.
 The summary prompt provided to the AI was “Write a 350 word abstract for this article.
 Include a summary of the topic of the article, the methodology used, the key findings, and the overall conclusion”.
 I adapted the summaries it produced to reflect my argument, style, and voice.
 I also adapted the summaries to better link with my topic under investigation.
 When I wanted the AI to help me improve my writing clarity, I pasted my written text and asked it to rewrite my work “in less words”, “in a more academic style”, or “using shorter sentences”.
 I also asked it to explain why it made the changes it did so that I could use this collaborative discussion as a learning process to improve my academic communication skills.
+I take responsibility for the final version of the text in my assignment.

 Clear guidelines within rubrics should also be established to evaluate the ethical and responsible use of AI, reinforcing the importance of acknowledging the role of these tools in academic work.
 Given my previous work developing rubric templates for staff, I have recently developed a template for the acknowledgement of AI use within assignments.
 In my template, this criterion falls within the “academic literacy” section of the rubric I mentioned earlier.
 I have included the rubric criteria below so that other educators can use it as needed.
 The grading scale is the one used in my university, but it can be easily adapted to other grading scales.